PenguinCloud/WaddlePerf/README.md

 # Project Overview
-<< This is a template.
-Copy this templated repository to make new projects.
-Once done, add a 1 paragraph introduction / elevator speech about your project.
->>
+This is a version of iPerf 3.10 built to make deployment and usage easier!

 # Why this image vs others
 ## Built in self testing and healing
 All PTG builds have unit and dynamic tests as part of the build of their images, as well as during runtime to ensure the system keeps running as expected.
 If the system falls out of bounds of the test, the images have some self healing capabilities fix common minor problems.